mBEDed/.github/profile/README.md

 - **Electronics Components (Coming Soon):** Wholesale & retail of high-quality parts.

 ## 💡 Our Mission
 We’re dedicated to developing advanced solutions for everyday problems—making gadgets from cellphones to coffee machines more efficient, smart, and capable.
-With cross-domain expertise, we integrate seamlessly into your processes to accelerate product launches without surprises :contentReference[oaicite:7]{index=7}.
+With cross-domain expertise, we integrate seamlessly into your processes to accelerate product launches without surprises.

 ## 📈 By the Numbers
 - **250+** Projects Delivered